scullxbones/akka-persistence-mongo/README.md

 ## A MongoDB plugin for [akka-persistence](http://akka.io)

  * Three projects, a core and two driver implementations.
-To use you must pull jars for both the common and one of the drivers:
+To use you must pull jars for *only one* of the drivers.
+Common will be pulled in as a transitive dependency:
    * common provides integration with Akka persistence, implementing the plugin API
    * casbah provides an implementation against the casbah driver
    * rxmongo provides an implementation against the ReactiveMongo driver